AkanimohOD19A/portfolio-nu/content/blogs/post-11.md

 ---

+# Let's build your first ML app in Google Cloud Run

 Unleash your inner data wizard!
 This blog is your roadmap to building a real-world machine learning app on Google Cloud Run, even if you're a coding newbie.
 Let's turn your ideas into intelligent reality.

 ## Getting Started